 • Patchouli– very relaxing.
 One of the best oils for insomnia

 • Pine– relieves fatigue and other nervous conditions

 • Red mandarin– relieves nervous insomnia and shuts off an overactive mind

-• Ylang Ylang– antidepressant.
-Very calming and soothes depression, anxiety, mental exhaustion and insomnia
+• Ylang Ylang– an antidepressant.
+Very calming and soothes depression, anxiety, mental exhaustion, and insomnia

 To use make a roll-on blend following the above instructions and apply it to the third eye chakra one inch above and between the eyes before bedtime.